-Laughing gas (which is just another name for nitrous oxide) is used by dentists to sedate patients during some dental procedures.
-Nitrous oxide has no smell and no color, and is also a relatively safe sedation method that, when used properly, doesn’t irritate the patient.
+Our dentists feel there are many advantages of taking laughing gas (which is just another name for nitrous oxide).
+It is used by dentists to sedate patients during some dental procedures.
+Dental nitrous oxide has no smell and no color, and is also a relatively safe sedation method that, when used properly, doesn’t irritate the patient.

-Our Cambridge dentists utilize dental laughing gas because dentistry should not be painful.
-Relax in our massaging chair, watch a show on our overhead television and forget you are even at the dentist.
-Nitrous oxide may be fully covered by your insurance company, and with direct insurance billing, you will only be out of pocket for charges beyond your policy.
+Our Ontario dentists utilize dental laughing gas because dentistry should not be painful.
+Relax in our massaging chair, watch a show on our overhead television and forget you are even a laughing gas dentist.
+Seeing a dentist with nitrous oxide may be fully covered by your dental insurance company, and with direct insurance billing, you will only be out of pocket for charges beyond your policy.

-Administering nitrous oxide, which takes only about five minutes, consists of having the patient breathe in the laughing gas until they are properly sedated; the patient remains awake and generally feels quite happy.
+It only takes about five minutes for a dentist with nitrous oxide to administer the laughing gas.
+The procedure consists of having the patient breathe in the laughing gas until they are properly sedated; the patient remains awake and generally feels quite happy.

-Some patients describe the sensation of taking laughing gas as a “happy drunk feeling”.
+Some patients describe the sensation of taking laughing gas as a “happy drunk feeling.”
 There are also some cases where some patients claim they experience some visual and auditory affects.
-Quite often, dental patients who are sedated with nitrous oxide seem to get the giggles and claim they are at their best dental appointment ever.
+Quite often, dental patients who are sedated this way seem to get the giggles and claim they are at their best dental appointment ever!

 Nitrous oxide lacks oxygen so it can only be used for a short period of time if used on its own.
 However, the dental laughing gas we use in our Cambridge dental clinic is a mixture of 30% nitrous oxide and 70% oxygen.
 This allows us to safely administer laughing gas for longer periods of time, long enough for us to complete the necessary dental work.

-There are four levels of nitrous oxide sedation that patients can experience when a dentist administers laughing gas.
-At Country Dental, only the first 3 levels are acceptable, and our Cambridge dentists are highly experienced at administering nitrous oxide safely.
+There are four levels of dental nitrous oxide sedation that patients can experience when a dentist administers laughing gas.
+At Country Dental, only the first 3 levels are acceptable, and our Cambridge dentists are highly experienced at administering this sedation safely.